-In brief, we would be delighted if we could.
+Occasionally we can for specific projects, usually those with a strong social, or community focus.
 However, being an interdisciplinary organisation, funding has been a big challenge.
 The vast majority of funding streams are for very specific, focused and narrow-scope projects.
 Sail Britain is championing the value of collaborative and interdisciplinary projects across both the arts and sciences and everything in between.
 We firmly believe in the value of this approach but it means we often have to tick a box which makes us, as an organisation, ineligible for funding.

 Successful approaches to funding